IBM/openshift-workshop-was/setup/README.md

 This section contains instructions to access Openshift Clusters for those workshops that use IBM public cloud

-## Create an IBM ID
+## Create a free IBM Cloud Account ID

-If you don't already have an IBM ID, point your browser to https://cloud.ibm.com to apply.
-You may use any email, including personal email, to apply for an IBM ID.
+If you don't already have an IBM Cloud Account ID, point your browser to https://cloud.ibm.com and select `Create an IBM Cloud account`.
+You may use any email, including personal email, to apply.
 No credit card needed.

 ## Cluster assignment